Sunica Design logo

 History

 The Dai people descended from a group of ancient tribes that lived in Yunnan and surrounding areas.
 They lived in small villages and were organized into clans, each with its own leader.
 Over the years, these clans came together to form a kingdom.
-Because they were good at riding elephants, the Han people called their kingdom “Elephant Riding Kingdom”.
+Because they were good at riding elephants, the Han people called their kingdom “Elephant Riding Kingdom.”

 In the late 2nd century BC, the Han Dynasty conquered the Ailao mountain, where the “Elephant Riding Kingdom” was, and absorbed people there into the Han Dynasty.
 From the 1st century AD, the Han frequently had conflicts with the Dian Kingdom (a small country close to the Han Dynasty) in the Ailao mountain.
 A large number of Dian people flooded into Ailao territory and integrated with the “Elephant Riding” people.
-Therefore, the initial prototype of the modern Dai ethnicity had formed.
+Therefore, the initial prototype of the modern Dai ethnicity was formed.

-Traditional Chinese Dress
+Dai Traditional Dress in China

 Dai traditional dress